 What to pack: Sultry summer calls for light, breezy clothing that won't stick to your skin.
 Keep in mind that locals don't really wear swimsuits and flip-flops beyond the beach, so bring something that's easy to change into for walking around town or heading out to lunch or dinner.
 And of course, sunscreen and sunglasses are musts.

 As the summer tourists disperse, the temperatures drop to a pleasantly cool level, averaging out in the 60s Fahrenheit (15.5 to 20.5 degrees C).
 This is the perfect time of year to explore the islands' natural beauty beyond the beach through hiking or cycling.
 Autumn tends to be the wettest month throughout all the islands, but the rainfall is nothing dramatic and sunshine is still plentiful.

 What to pack: Just like in the spring, layers are a must in the fall.
 A comfortable, lightweight jacket and sturdy shoes for exploring will go a long way.
 Be sure to bring a small umbrella along just in case, though you may not end up needing it.

 Winter in the Balearic Islands

 The Balearic Islands feel like an entirely different place in the quiet winter compared to the bustling summer months.
-Temperatures stay in the 40s Fahrenheit (4 to 9 degrees C) throughout most of the season, and precipitation is less common than in the fall.
+Temperatures stay in the high 50s, low 60s Fahrenheit throughout most of the season, and precipitation is less common than in the fall.